unixorn/awesome-zsh-plugins/README.md

 * [gitsync](https://github.com/washtubs/gitsync) - zsh plugin to improve workflows for one person developing on the same repository on multiple machines.
 * [goenv](https://github.com/bbenne10/goenv) - Antigen plugin to manage `$GOPATH` similarly to Python's virtualenvwrapper.
 * [going_places](https://github.com/or17191/going_places) - A plugin that helps to use, create and maintain a list of shell locations.
-* [gpg-agent](https://github.com/axtl/gpg-agent.zsh) - Plugin that tries to do the right thing when it comes to setting up the GPG agent to act as an SSH agent as well on OS X.
+* [gpg-agent](https://github.com/axtl/gpg-agent.zsh) - Plugin that tries to do the right thing when it comes to setting up the GPG agent to act as an SSH agent as well on macOS.
 * [grep2awk](https://github.com/joepvd/grep2awk) - ZLE widget to transform grep command into awk command.
 * [gtm-terminal-plugin](https://github.com/git-time-metric/gtm-terminal-plugin) - terminal plugin for [git time metrics](https://github.com/git-time-metric/gtm/blob/master/README.md).
 * [hadoop-plugin](https://github.com/valek/zsh-hadoop-plugin) - Adds some convenience aliases for hadoop functions